Oklahoma City Negligent Hiring Lawyers

 Who Can Be Held Liable?

-An employer may be held liable for their employee’s actions under a legal doctrine called respondent-superior.
-Under the doctrine of respondent-superior, there are a few factors in determining whether an employer can be held responsible for the wrongful behavior and resulting damages of their workers.
-For example, it must be determined whether an individual is an employee or an independent contractor.
+An employer may be liable for their employee’s actions under a respondent-superior legal doctrine.
+Under the doctrine of respondent-superior, there are a few factors in determining whether an employer can be held responsible for wrongful behavior and resulting damages to their workers.
+For example, whether an individual is an employee or an independent contractor must be determined.
 While an employer is responsible for their employees’ behavior, they may not always be responsible for an independent contractor’s behavior.
-Drivers of large commercial trucks can be either employees or independent contractors depending on certain factors and circumstances, all of which are complicated.
+Drivers of large commercial trucks can be employees or independent contractors depending on certain factors and circumstances, all of which are complicated.

-While employers may be responsible for injuries their workers cause, the law surrounding truck accident liability and an employer’s responsibility in hiring and training drivers can be confusing.
-That’s why the dedicated team at Abel Law Firm is here to help.
+While employers may be responsible for injuries their workers cause, the law surrounding truck accident liability and an employer’s responsibility in hiring and training, drivers can be confusing.
+The dedicated team at Abel Law Firm is here to help.

 Contact Us